Vivet-Software/Vivet.AI/README.md

 The following sections describe each supported orchestration in detail, including how to register it and which chat model parameters are available.

 ### ⚙️ Configuration
-Orchestrations are configured under the top-level `"Ai"` section in your `appsettings.json`, as shown below.
+All orchestrations are configured under the top-level `Ai` section in your `appsettings.json`.
+Each **service** has its own configuration subsection, and the **Plugins** section contains settings for enabling or disabling the different built-in plugins per service.
 ```json
 {
   "Ai": {